Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 ## Kafka record

-As soon as the publisher starts to publish data, the kafka subscribers start to receive the message, and they send a record with custom headers and a payload.
+As soon as the publisher starts to publish data, the kafka subscribers start to receive the messages, and they send a record with custom headers and a payload.

 ### Record headers

+The following table describes the custom headers, which are added to the messages.

 | Header name | Description |
 |-------------|-------------|